preethiprakash1/communitycompass/README.md

 # Community Compass README
 This is the GitHub repository for the Community Compass service.
+If you're looking for the client, please visit: https://github.com/nlin0907/communitycompass-client

 #### Team members:
 - Nicole Lin, nsl2126